-If you do not wish to participate in the Global Advantage Program, you must select Package or Thick Envelope from the package type drop-down menu when shipping via USPS First Class Mail International, unless the customs declaration Package Contents is set as Documents.
+If you do not wish to participate in the Global Advantage Program: Select Package or Thick Envelope from the package type drop-down menu when shipping via USPS First Class Mail International, or set the customs declaration Package Contents to Documents.

 Do not choose Documents for content type if the content does not conform to the USPS criteria for documents.
 If the contents of the package do not meet the USPS criteria for documents, the USPS Automatic Package Verification (APV) has the ability to post-charge your account the difference between the Large Envelope/Flat rate and the Package rate (which can be $7 or more).

 For details on what does and does not meet the criteria for a document, read this Stamps.com blog post.

 The Global Advantage Program can also be used for other First Class Mail and Priority Mail services, but you must first set this up through Stamps.com directly.